Chinese Babax

 About the Chinese Babax

 The Chinese Babax belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live 5-7 years with a maximum recorded of 9 years.
+These birds typically live average 5-7 years with max recorded at 10 years.

 How to Identify a Chinese Babax